Indian subcontinent: Name

-Historically, the region surrounding and southeast of the Indus River was often simply referred to as India in many historical sources.
-Even today, historians use this term to denote the entire Indian subcontinent when discussing history up until the era of the British Raj.
-Over time, however, "India" evolved to refer to a distinct political entity that eventually became a nation-state (today the Republic of India).
+The region surrounding and southeast of the Indus River was often simply referred to as India in many historical sources.
+Even today, historians use India to denote the entire Indian subcontinent when discussing history up until the era of the British Raj.
+Over time, however, the term India evolved to refer to a distinct political entity that eventually became a nation-state.

 According to the Oxford English Dictionary, the term subcontinent signifies a "subdivision of a continent which has a distinct geographical, political, or cultural identity" and also a "large land mass somewhat smaller than a continent".
 Its use to signify the Indian subcontinent is evidenced from the early twentieth century when most of the territory was either part of the British Empire or allied with them.
 It was a convenient term to refer to the region comprising both British India and the princely states.

 The term has been particularly common in the British Empire and its successors, while the term South Asia is the more common usage in Europe and North America as well as in most countries in South Asia itself sometimes.
 According to historians Sugata Bose and Ayesha Jalal, the Indian subcontinent has come to be known as South Asia "in more recent and neutral parlance".
 Indologist Ronald B. Inden argues that the usage of the term South Asia is becoming more widespread since it clearly distinguishes the region from East Asia.
-While South Asia, a more accurate term that reflects the region's contemporary political demarcations, is replacing the Indian subcontinent, a term closely linked to the region's colonial heritage, as a cover term, the latter is still widely used in typological studies.

-Since the Partition of India, citizens of Pakistan (which became independent of British India in 1947) and Bangladesh (which became independent of Pakistan in 1971) often perceive the use of the Indian subcontinent as offensive and suspicious because of the dominant placement of India in the term.
+Since the Partition of British India, citizens of Pakistan (which became independent of British India in 1947) and Bangladesh (which became independent of Pakistan in 1971) often perceive the use of Indian subcontinent as offensive and suspicious because of the dominant placement of India in the term.
 As such it is being increasingly less used in those countries.
 (Note: For example, a history book intended for Pakistani B.A. students by K. Ali uses the term "Indo-Pakistan" instead.)
 Meanwhile, many Indian analysts prefer to use the term because of the socio-cultural commonalities of the region.
 The region has also been called the "Asian subcontinent", the "South Asian subcontinent", as well as "India" or "Greater India" in the classical and pre-modern sense.

 The sport of cricket, introduced to the region by the British, is notably popular in India, Pakistan, Sri Lanka, Nepal, Bangladesh and Afghanistan.
 Within a cricket context, these countries are sometimes referred to simply as the subcontinent e.g. "Australia's tour of the subcontinent".
 The term is also sometimes used adjectivally in cricket e.g. "subcontinental conditions".